AdamGagorik/mdsphinx/README.md

 mdsphinx process input.md --to pdf --using latex --env-name my_custom_env
 ```

+Environments and metadata are stored in the `$MDSPHINX_CONFIG_ROOT`, which defaults to `~/.config/mdsphinx`.

+> You can safely delete this directory at any time.

 ## Jinja2 Templating

 Create a file named `context.yml` parallel to the input file or directory.